Decorating a Rental on a Budget

 Having a strict budget and renting a home can make decorating extra challenging.
 Here are some decorating ideas to make your home feel special even if you are renting and have limited funds.

+Everyone loves a before and after.
 Let’s take a look at the before.
 Don’t judge, or do.
 It was pretty bad!
 As you can see nothing really went together.
-It was basically just a hodge podge of furniture I had left over from the move.
+It was basically just a mess of furniture I had left over from the move.
 This room is also very small for a living room but I wanted to make sure we had enough sitting space for our family and guests.

-Temporary Flooring: Even though I can’t change the horrible carpet in this house I can cover it up.
-The Mohawk Home Woodbridge Napa Medallion Rug was the inspiration for the rest of the living room and pulls it all together so beautifully.
-Even if you’re not in a rental, a rug is the perfect piece to give your room a finished look.
+Temporary Flooring: Even if you can’t change the horrible carpet you can cover it up.
+This rug is the inspiration for the rest of the living room and pulls it all together beautifully.
+If you’re not in a rental, a rug is still the perfect piece to give your room a finished look.
 Since I don’t have much pattern in the room I decided to choose a patterned rug.
-That made it easy to pull colors from the rug to incorporate into the room.
+That made it easy to pull colors from the rug and incorporate them into the room.
 If you’re decorating a room from scratch I would recommend starting with the rug.

 I also painted this small coffee table.
 It was my husband’s grandpa’s table and it was in rough shape.
 While I wouldn’t usually choose a table this small, I love that it’s from family and I wanted to keep it.
 Because the room is so small it’s not too bad.
 This was the first piece of furniture I painted with chalk paint and I love how it turned out.

-Vertical Space: This sounds crazy but we’re not allowed to put nail holes in the walls.
+Vertical Space: This sounds crazy but we weren’t allowed to put nail holes in the walls.
 Vertical space is so important in decorating so I have a few things I’ve done to make it possible without one single nail hole.
-I use command hooks when possible, but our walls are rough so sometimes they don’t like to stay up if the object is too heavy.
-I also prop things against the wall.
-I used bookcases in this area to hide the biggest, ugliest mirror that we weren’t allowed to remove.
+Use command hooks when possible to hang things.
+Prop pictures and other home decor against the wall.
+I also used bookcases in this area to hide the biggest, ugliest mirror that we weren’t allowed to remove.
 The mirror still showed a little above the bookcases so I added a chalkboard and map to the top and now the whole thing is hidden.
-This reminds me that I need to add something to the chalkboard.
+The bookcases add a ton of vertical space and hides an eyesore.

 Color: I chose the colors for the living room based on the rug.
+I would recommend doing that in your space also.
 It helps that these are my favorite colors and I already had pillows and some furniture in these colors.
-It’s easy to find rugs that will fit a variety of colors and decorating styles.
-That’s why I like to start with the rug and build the room around it.
+It’s easy to find rugs that fit a variety of colors and decorating styles.
+You would usually start with the rug and build the room around it.
 You can also just pick your favorite colors and build the room around them.

 Remember how this space used to look?
 Quite the transformation, don’t you think?
 I love how much brighter the space is now.
-It’s so much more inviting and since it’s now my style I feel more at home in my own space.
-I feel like this represents our family so much better now.
+It’s so much more inviting and reflects our decorating style.
+I feel like this represents our family so much better now too.

 Like I said before you don’t have to spend a lot of money to decorate and design your home to represent you and your family.
 Even if you own your home you can use these ideas to decorate easily and inexpensively.